ruiling-chen/subtitle-editor/README.md

-# Manual Subtitle Editor
+# Subtitle Editor

-A small browser-based subtitle editor for creating, revising, importing, and exporting subtitle files against local audio or video media.
+A lightweight web app for creating, editing, importing, and exporting subtitles for local audio and video files.

-## Open the App

-Open `index.html` in a browser.
-The app is plain HTML, CSS, and JavaScript, so it does not require a build step or local server.
+## Live Demo

+Try the app here: [https://ruiling-chen.github.io/subtitle-editor/](https://ruiling-chen.github.io/subtitle-editor/)

-## Main Workflow
+## Features

-1. Load an audio or video file.
+- Load local audio or video files directly in the browser.
-2. Use the waveform to choose subtitle start and end times.
-3. Type subtitle text in the editor.
-4. Press Enter to save the row.
+- Edit subtitle timing with an interactive waveform.
+- Create, revise, insert, and delete subtitle rows.
-5. Import existing `.srt` or `.vtt` files when needed.
+- Import existing SRT or VTT subtitle files.
-6. Export finished subtitles as SRT or VTT.
+- Export finished subtitles as SRT or VTT.

-## Editing Controls

-- Left-click the waveform to set the start time.
-- Right-click the waveform to set the end time.
-- Drag waveform markers to adjust timing.
-- Use the overview bar to move through longer media.
-- Use zoom controls or trackpad gestures to inspect timing more closely.
-- Select a saved row to revise it.
-- Use Insert Before and Insert After to add rows around the selected subtitle.
-- Enable Wrap table text to inspect multi-line subtitle content.
+- Autosave work locally in the browser.

-## Local Drafts
+## Usage

-The editor autosaves the current draft in the browser with IndexedDB.
-Draft restore keeps subtitle rows, text, selection, and waveform view state, but media files must be selected again because browsers do not persist access to local files automatically.
+1. Open the [live demo](https://ruiling-chen.github.io/subtitle-editor/) and load a media file.
+2. Select timing on the waveform, enter subtitle text, and save each row.
+3. Export the completed subtitles as SRT or VTT.

-## Keyboard Shortcuts
+## Tech Stack

-- Space: play or pause when not typing.
-- Command/Ctrl + P: replay the selected subtitle segment.
-- Command/Ctrl + Left or Right: move the waveform window.
-- Command/Ctrl + Plus or Minus: zoom the waveform.
-- Command/Ctrl + Z: undo.
-- Command/Ctrl + Shift + Z: redo.
-- Command/Ctrl + S: save the local draft immediately.
-- Command/Ctrl + Delete or Backspace: delete the selected subtitle row.
+- HTML
+- CSS
+- JavaScript

-## Files
+## License

-- `index.html`: App markup and accessible controls.
-- `styles.css`: Layout, responsive behavior, waveform/table states, and modal styling.
-- `app.js`: Media loading, waveform rendering, subtitle parsing/export, row editing, draft persistence, and event handling.
+MIT License